openalea-incubator/fspm-wheat/example/Papier_FSPMA2016/README.md

-# This file reports the dependancies needed to generate the output results presented in the paper FSPMA16.
+# This file reports the dependencies needed to generate the output results presented in the paper FSPMA16.

 1.  *CN-Wheat*  to revision #275

 2.  *Elong-Wheat*  to revision #22

-3.  *Farquhar-Wheat*  to revision #57
+3.  *Farquhar-Wheat*  to revision #53

 4.  *Fspm-Wheat*  to revision #20